kiranpe/SampleProject/README.md

 #In first build you will not get deployment options but from second build it will ask for deployment options

 #Once dev build is success with release branch the commit the code to master and set up prod build with master branch

+#V.IMP NOTE: After merging check hosts details in yml files and correct the prodserver if they pointed to devserver

+#Don't mess with Jenkinsfile and ymls